-For a few seconds there was a complete silence.
+For a few seconds, there was complete silence.

 “Did they find out why he did it?”

 “No. He died before anyone could talk to him.
-Army enquired at the nearby villages but no one could recognize his body”
+Army inquired at the nearby villages but no one could recognize his body”

 “That is weird and really creepy”, I finally managed a smile, “What happened after that?”